rxdock/rxdock/docs/getting-started-guide/validation-experiments.rst

 Here you will have the instructions for one of the systems (``1sj0``), to run with the rest of the systems, just change the pdb code with the one desired.
-Then, make sure that the necessary environmental variables for running rDock are well defined and run the following commands for entering to the folder and running rDock with the same settings that we have used:
+Then, make sure that the necessary environmental variables for running |Dock| are well defined and run the following commands for entering to the folder and running |Dock| with the same settings that we have used:

 .. code-block:: bash